Tuesday, July 1, 2008

 Helping without hurting: Before we start throwing help at a need, we might try to understand it.
 In Haiti after the earthquake, the immediate need was for rescue, food, medical aid, shelter.
 Once recovery is underway though, the need is for helping them in getting back on their feet and beginning to help themselves, governing themselves, rebuilding, and moving toward self-sufficiency.

-Note (illustration left) that when the need is developmental, giving crisis or recovery aid misses the mark and encourages crippling dependency.
+Note that when the need is developmental, giving crisis or recovery aid misses the mark and encourages crippling dependency.
 Christmas in April folks repairing a family's roof while the young men of the household sit and watch is a good example of missing the mark.

 Addressing developmental needs, a village might need a well or a library, or a farm might need a pair of goats, but most of all, folks need to be involved in helping themselves, making a difference, effecting change by their own efforts.